 Date: August 31, 2022 By: Emily Makowski

 BOSTON – Environmental enteropathy (EE), or gut inflammation due to environmental factors, is thought to be a major contributor to growth stunting, malnutrition, and reduced oral vaccine responses in millions of children and adults in low-resource settings.
 The condition is often regarded as secondary to other issues such as frequent intestinal infections and poor access to sanitation infrastructure and clean water.
 While it is appreciated that gut inflammation can occur due to exposure to contaminated food or water, causing changes that make it difficult for children to absorb nutrients from food properly, exactly what those changes are at a cellular and molecular level remains poorly understood.
-In a recent paper in Science Translational Medicine, researchers at the Ragon Institute of MGH, MIT and Harvard; University Teaching Hospital Lusaka, Zambia; Queen Mary University of London; the University of California, San Francisco; and SUNY Downstate Health Sciences University used single-cell profiling to define the impact on the intestine of exposure to adverse environmental conditions in a disadvantaged community in Lusaka, Zambia.
+In a recent paper in Science Translational Medicine, researchers at the Ragon Institute of Mass General, MIT, and Harvard; University Teaching Hospital Lusaka, Zambia; Queen Mary University of London; the University of California, San Francisco; and SUNY Downstate Health Sciences University used single-cell profiling to define the impact on the intestine of exposure to adverse environmental conditions in a disadvantaged community in Lusaka, Zambia.
 Their work provides a roadmap for future EE intervention studies.

 The researchers examined 33 small intestinal biopsies from 11 adults with EE in Lusaka, Zambia (eight HIV-negative and three HIV-positive), six adults without EE in Boston, USA, and two adults in Durban, South Africa.
 They also incorporated published data on three additional individuals from the Durban site.
 They used single-cell RNA-sequencing, a technique that profiles the RNA levels of individual cells to better understand their characteristics and functions, to help uncover differences seen in the gut of individuals with EE.